+Executive Summary

+Apartment buildings generate large amounts of data on a daily basis.
+This data needs to be recorded to assure smooth building operations and ensure residents’ safety.
+Our project focuses on providing a centralized and fast storage system with a client-server interface to replace the current obsolete paper-based system.

+Our storage server reduces the time required for building personnel to access resident details and facilitate communication among the landlord, management staff and tenant.
+Moreover, it will enhance the security of the data storage medium by using encryption methods and multi-layer communication protocols.
+The system handles various possible errors and effectively logs the activities of the client-server application.

+Apart from serving the management personnel, the system will also benefit the tenants.
+This project will help the management track tenants’ rent payments, check their lease status and respond quickly to maintenance requests.
+Tenants can also be notified immediately upon receiving any mail/packages.

+The backend of the system is optimized to provide rapid access and modification capabilities of the database records.
+This high speed is a result of a refined database architecture for storing tenant details (contact info, lease agreement, rent status and more).
+The speed does not compromise the flexibility or robustness of the storage server, as it is not limited to handling residential data.
+Other storage media are vulnerable; our storage server only allows access to users with valid credentials.

+Resulting from our design decisions, the development of this project is not as complex as other database systems; thus, reducing the cost of ownership.
+Time saved through the intuitive and accurate implementation of this system can be diverted to improving the residential experience at the apartment building.
+We aspire to fabricate a state-of-the-art database system that will set the industry standard in the near future.

 Introduction

 For our storage server project, we are implementing a database for an apartment building in Downtown Toronto.
 This document’s focus is to provide the reader with an overview of the client requirements and the design’s ability to fulfil them.
 Our primary goal is to cater the needs of the management office by providing them with a centralized database.
 The end users would include the authoritative staff of the property; specifically, the superintendent and the security department.

 Residential buildings generate vast amounts of data every day that need to be tracked for security and managerial purposes.
 This data includes tenant details, rent status, agreements, maintenance requests, and pending notices for residents [1].
-[2]Secure and efficient storage of this data is imperative to provide a decent communication bandwidth between the tenant, management staff and landlord.
+These details can be collected from the resident upon their moving into the building [2].
+Secure and efficient storage of this data is imperative to provide a decent communication bandwidth between the tenant, management staff and landlord.

 The current system lacks the necessary automation of record keeping as it is entirely paper based.
 The prime duty of security guards, at the building in question, is to record and store a variety of data in large log books kept at his desk [3].
-The management office mentioned that the only method to contact the tenants is by dropping letters at each apartment [1].
+The management office asserted that the only method to contact the tenants is by dropping letters at each apartment [1].
 Whereas, there is no form of direct communication between the superintendent and tenant, except for coincidental meetings [4].